dvm81/interest-matchmaker/README.md

 pip install -r requirements.txt
 ```
 ### Step 4: Prepare the Data Files (optional)
-- If you want to use your own json files: place `users.json` and `content.json` files in the `data/` directory.
+- If you want to use your own json files: place your `users.json` and `content.json` files in the `data/` directory, replacing the exisitng ones.
 - These files should contain the users and content data in JSON format.
 - There are already sample `users.json` and `content.json` files and the app will work with them.

-### Step 5: Run the Application
+### Step 5: Run the Application (from project root directoy)
 ```bash
 flask run
 ```
 - The application will be available at `http://127.0.0.1:5000/`.

 ### Step 6: Access the Application
-- Open your web browser and navigate to `http://127.0.0.1:5000/` to use the Interest Matchmaker.
+- Open your web browser and navigate to `http://127.0.0.1:5000/` to use the Interest Matchmaker app.

 ### Matching Logic
 ### Matching Logic Explanation